Difference Between JRF, SRF and RA – Eligibility, Stipend, Career Growth Explained

 Research Focus

-Candidates are expected to engage in original research work in their respective field of study.
+Candidates are expected to engage in original research work in their respective fields of study.

 Application Process